University of Kansas - Edwards Campus

 Admissions

 Apply at KU Admissions by selecting the Transfer application and selecting the Edwards Campus.
 Students are assured admission with 24+ transferable credit hours at a GPA of 2.5.
-Only transfer grades of “C” or higher will count towards KU degree requirements.
+Only transfer grades of “C-” or higher will count towards KU degree requirements.
 All grades count in the transferable GPA used for admission decisions.
+Grades of "C" or higher in all required ASLD courses, electives, and capstone.

 Graduation Requirements